Crink

 Why Setting Boundaries Is So Difficult

-Have you ever said yes when you really meant no?
-Boundary setting is one of the most challenging aspects of maintaining healthy relationships and protecting your mental wellbeing.
-Despite knowing that boundaries are essential for our emotional health, many people struggle to establish and maintain them.
-This difficulty stems from deep-rooted fears, cultural conditioning, and years of prioritizing others' needs over our own.
+Despite knowing that boundaries are essential for emotional health, many people struggle to establish and maintain them.
+The discomfort often comes from deep-rooted fears, cultural conditioning, and years of prioritizing others’ needs over our own.

 The Psychological Roots of Boundary Struggles